-Korn Ferry's scope of work during fiscal 2017 included the following deliverables.
+In fiscal 2018, the Board also retained the Korn Ferry to assist the Compensation Committee.
+The scope of work during fiscal 2018 included the following deliverables:

-- Providing recommendations on the long-term incentive plan and short-term incentive plan, including making recommendations in the context of shareholder and proxy advisory feedback on existing programs. - Providing recommendations on NED compensation structures and benchmarking NED compensation using peer group data and survey data. - Providing executive compensation market updates and regulatory updates. - Assisting in review of LNGL's annual report and ad-hoc assistance to the Compensation Committee.
+- Provide recommendations on the long-term incentive plan, including making recommendations in the context of shareholder and proxy advisory feedback. - Assisting in review of LNGL's annual report and ad-hoc assistance to the Compensation Committee.

-The Board is satisfied that the KMP remuneration recommendations received in fiscal 2018 (and 2017) were free from undue influence from KMP.
+The Board is satisfied that the KMP remuneration recommendations received in fiscal 2019 (and 2018) were free from undue influence from KMP.
 The Board has been closely involved in all dealings with the external remuneration consultants and each KMP remuneration recommendation received during the period was accompanied by a legal declaration from the consultant to the effect that their advice was provided free from undue influence from the KMP.